TonicAI/textual/docs/source/redact/datasets.rst

 A dataset is a collection of files that are all redacted and synthesized in the same way.
 Datasets are a helpful organization tool to ensure that you can easily track a collections of files and how sensitive data is removed from those files.

-Datasets are typically configured from the Textual UI, but for ease of use, the SDK also supports many dataset operations.
-However, some operations can only be performed from the Textual UI.
+Typically, you configure datasets from the Textual application, but for ease of use, the SDK supports many dataset operations.
+However, some operations can only be performed from the Textual application.

 Creating a dataset
 ------------------